 With respect to our Individual Risk segment, certain competitors retained more programs in 2009 than we had originally expected and did so at economic terms and conditions that we did not find attractive.
 Moreover, as noted above, market conditions in certain of the sectors in which we focus were adversely impacted by the expansive government financing of certain market participants, which may have contributed to inadequate pricing levels for a number of lines and coverages in 2009.
 We sought to maintain our disciplined underwriting and while we continued to see a substantial number of market opportunities, we did not write as many policies as we had anticipated going into the 2009 renewal season.
 Market conditions are fluid and evolving and we cannot assure you that pricing conditions in these markets will improve or that we will succeed in growing our business if they do.
 While we did increase our policy count and aggregate of insured acres relating to our crop insurance business in 2009 compared to 2008, premiums in this line of business are inherently volatile as they are driven in part by commodity prices, which are subject to significant short and long-term price changes.
 We currently expect market conditions in these lines of primary insurance to remain very competitive throughout 2010, particularly for new business.
-Moreover, the dynamics which could contribute to a potential improvement in rates during 2010 in some product lines may well be largely offset by a decline in exposures arising from the origoing recessionary conditions in our key markets.
-We plan to continue our disciplined underwriting approach with respect to both the products which we did the programs as to which we opportunities, within this segment take time.
-We believe that we have established ourselves as an effective and creative, though disciplined, partner for program business opportunities for which to compete.
+Moreover, the dynamics which could contribute to a potential improvement in rates during 2010 in some product lines may well be largely offset by a decline in exposures arising from the ongoing recessionary conditions in our key markets.
+We plan to continue our disciplined underwriting approach with respect to both the products which we underwrite and the programs as to which we form partnerships.
+While we continuously and actively consider new or expanded relationships and seek to respond quickly to potential new business opportunities, our in-depth due diligence process means that executing on potential new opportunities within this segment take time.
+We believe that we have established ou

 In addition, we continue to explore potential strategic investments and other opportunities from time to time that are presented to us or that we originate.
 In evaluating these potential investments and opportunities, we seek an attractive return on equity, the ability to develop or capitalize on a competitive advantage, and opportunities that will not detract from our core operations.
-We currently expect the competitive conditions in our core businesses, and the ongoing dislocation in the capital and credit markets, to present additional, potentially attractive growth, investment and opportunities, particularly given our strong reputation, financial resources, and track record.
+We currently expect the competitive conditions in our core businesses, and the ongoing dislocation in the capital and credit markets, to present additional, potentially attractive growth, investment and operational opportunities, particularly given our strong reputation, financial resources, and track record.